 Messiah Conquered the Administration of the Evil One:

 The Bronze Sword of Goliath (the administration of the evil one) that has been used against Jew and Gentile alike is the law of sin and death.
 All who sin must die.

-However, through the Messiah’s sacrificial death on the accursed tree redeemed man is now free from the threat of Adonai’s judgment.
-The evil one has lost his only means by which he may rule over man.
+However, through the Messiah’s sacrificial death on the accursed tree redeemed humankind is now free from the threat of God’s judgment.
+The evil one has lost his only means by which he may rule over humankind.
 He has lost his champion—-the law of sin and death.

 Through the Shepherd of Israel’s New Covenant (HaBrit HaChadashah) of the two sticks (Hebrew Sign of the Tav), the one leather pouch, and the five stones that originate from the living stream, the evil one, the Destroyer has lost his headship over Israel and the entire world.

-Israel and the world now have a new king, He is the King of kings, and the Lord of lords.
-The Messiah is Adonai’s Perfect David (Beloved One).
+Israel and the world now have a new king.
+He is the King of kings, and the Lord of lords.
+The Messiah is God’s own perfect David (Beloved One).
 He is our Champion.
-The Heart of the Shepherd David and the Great Shepherd Messiah teaches us the inspiring redemptive story of the Jewish Gospel.
+The Heart of the Shepherd David and the Greater Shepherd Messiah teaches us the inspiring redemptive story of the Jewish Besorah (Good News, Gospel).

 Come Lord quickly.
 Hosanna: Save us now!

 Soon a New Generation of Israel will arise and shout for joy and gain a complete victory over the conquered foe: this foreshadowing of the Good and Great Shepherd took place at Ephes Dammim (אפס דמים-“Boundary of Blood”) and Emek Ha’ella (עמק האלה-“Valley of the Terebinth”).